List of automobiles notable for negative reception: Alfa Romeo Arna (1983–87)

 The Alfa Romeo Arna, the product of a joint venture between Alfa Romeo and Nissan, showed promise in development.
 However, the finished product was merely a rebadged Nissan Cherry hatchback retrofitted with Alfa components and manufactured in Italy.
 The combination of the generic styling and poor handling common to Japanese cars of the time with the poor build quality and reliability Alfa was notorious for was seen as combining the worst qualities of both companies.
-In a 2000 episode of Clarkson's Car Years, Jeremy Clarkson described the Arna as being a "truly horrific cross-breed" and "one of the worst creations in the whole of history"; "It might have worked had they married Japanese build quality with Italian design flair, but they did it the other way around!
+In a year 2000 episode of Clarkson's Car Years, Jeremy Clarkson described the Arna as being a "truly horrific cross-breed" and "one of the worst creations in the whole of history"; "It might have worked had they married Japanese build quality with Italian design flair, but they did it the other way around!
 So what we ended up with was a terribly ugly Nissan Cherry with Alfasud electrics!
 Can you imagine anything, anything worse?"

-MSN Autos named it #1 on their list of "Top 10 Disastrous Cars"; "A mix of Italian flair and Japanese expertise should have been made in heaven, but they clearly decided to divide the tasks by means of a lucky dip.
+MSN Autos named it #1 on their list of "Top 10 Disastrous Cars"; "A mix of Italian flair and Japanese expertise should have been a match made in heaven, but they clearly decided to divide the tasks by means of a lucky dip.
 Alfa ended up doing the electronics while Nissan took care of the styling, resulting in an ugly car that didn't work properly."
 Car magazine ranked the Arna as one of the worst cars of the past 50 years, writing, "Nissan donated its unlovely Cherry body panels while the Italians lent their exceptionally unexceptional electrical and construction expertise.
 Result: the most 'bello' Alfa ever."
-As of March 2018 only three Arnas are shown to still exist in the United Kingdom, all three of them being SORNs.
+As of March 2018, only three Arnas are shown to still exist in the United Kingdom, all three of them being SORNs.